MariaDB

 Transactional SQL database, an enhanced drop-in replacement for MySQL.

-MariaDB is a drop-in replacement of MySQL, forked by the community from the latter.
-To learn more about MariaDB, visit upstream feature page, and to see main differences from MySQL, see compatibility documentation.
+MariaDB server is a community-developed, open source relational database, and an enhanced, drop-in replacement for MySQL.
+To learn more about MariaDB, visit the upstream feature page, and to see the main differences from MySQL, see the compatibility documentation.

-MariaDB is preferred MySQL implementation in Fedora.
-MariaDB can be usually used instead of MySQL as a drop-in replacement in most practical cases and most of the applications will work exactly the same.
-However, when you need to install Community MySQL, it is available as community-mysql package in Fedora repositories.
+MariaDB is the preferred MySQL implementation in Fedora.
+It can usually be used instead of MySQL as a drop-in replacement in most practical cases.
+However, if you need Community MySQL, it is available as the mysql8.4 package in Fedora repositories.

 How to install MariaDB on Fedora